aidan-stritch/magical-deals/README.md

 #### Django / Coverage
 Django tests were written and Coverage was used to product detailed reports to ensure the sites apps were tested as much as possible.
 The results for each of the sites apps can be found here: https://github.com/aidan-stritch/magical-deals/blob/master/testing_results.md

-The overall coverage rate for the entire sites apps is currently at 83%.
+The overall coverage rate for the entire sites apps is currently at 83% from a total of 53 tests.
 At a later date, more testing for the views.py files in particular will be needed to increase the coverage rate to 100% to ensure that the website is functioning correctly.
 However, between the Django tests and the manual testing done, the website does not show any errors or major bugs, other than those listed in the "Bugs Found" section below.

 ### Responsiveness
 This website has been designed to scale correctly to different screen sizes with no issues on layout.
 In order to ensure that the view was pleasant to the user, certain divs and items had to be arranged differently or hidden/shown depending on screen size.
 This was handled using CSS media queries.